Ta' Xindi Farmhouse

 Ta' Xindi Farmhouse (Ir-Razzett ta' Xindi), also known as the Ta' Xindi Headquarters and Kappara Outpost, is an 18th-century farmhouse built during the Order of St. John in San Ġwann, Malta.
 It was originally designed to be a farmhouse but went through different adaptive reuse.

 The building served as a farmhouse for two hundred years and is found in the suburb of Kappara.
-During the French occupation of Malta, the building served as the headquarters for the rise of the Maltese against the French, known as the Gharghar rise and led by the building's owner Vincenzo Borg.
+During the brief French occupation of Malta, the building served as the headquarters for the rise of the Maltese against the French, known as the Gharghar rise and led by the building's owner Vincenzo Borg.
 A plaque was attached on the façade, during the British period, commemorating Borg's role in the revolt.

 The building came to national attention when it was mentioned in the Maltese Parliament by Prime Minister Lawrence Gonzi, then followed by its scheduling by the Malta Environment and Planning Authority.
 Today the building is a national cultural monument.
 The building is a private property and following its refurbishment it is used as a residential home.